edchelstephens/docker-for-web-developers/NOTES.md

 - This rebuilds node image and stop, destroy and recreate only the node image
 - Just rebuild this single service, excluding dependencies

+`docker-compose up -d`

+- Run containers in daemon mode, or in the background

 ## Tear Down Services

 `docker-compose down`